-Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or a vocational or technical program below the baccalaureate.
+Undergraduate: A student enrolled in a four- or five-year bachelor's degree program, an associate degree program, or

 Veteran's counseling: Helps veterans and their dependents obtain benefits for their selected program and provides certifications to the Veteran's Administration.
 May also provide personal counseling on the transition from the military to a civilian life.